ErickTamayo/tailwindcss-named-groups/README.md

 # TailwindCSS named groups

-TailwindCSS pluing that adds named groups to the group variant
+TailwindCSS pluing that adds named groups to the group variant.
+This solves the issue of having nested `.group` classes

 ![idle](images/idle.png)
 ![foo-hover](images/foo.png)